What are the European Sustainability Reporting Standards (ESRS)?

 Health and safety:

-• Worker safety statistics and measures for ensuring safe working conditions in energy production facilities.
+• Worker safety statistics and measures for minimising occupational hazards in energy production facilities.

 Sustainable Finance: